 regolith-desktop from the Regolith PPA.
 If you’d like to start from scratch, download the Regolith Linux ISO and simply install Regolith as you would stock Ubuntu.
 Both approaches are equivalent, except that the LiveCD does not contain the default Ubuntu UI.

-The LiveCD can be downloaded from Source Forge.
+The Ubuntu-based LiveCD can be downloaded from Source Forge.
+Release 1 is based on Ubuntu 18.04 and release 1.1 is based on Ubuntu 19.04, but either can be used to update to the latest updates.
 Write the file to a usb drive as you would any other Linux install image, and boot the drive in the PC that you wish to install to.
 It works exactly as the stock Ubuntu installer.

 sudo apt install regolith-desktop